jenkins-infra/status/content/issues/2023-01-25-network-outage.md

 Not all users where impacted, which led to an incident on fastly side : https://www.fastlystatus.com/incident/375724

 ---
-The [jenkins.io](https://www.jenkins.io/doc/developer/security/scan/) send a 503 error for some internet providers.
+The [jenkins.io](https://www.jenkins.io/doc/developer/security/scan/) website responds with HTTP/503 errors for some users and some pages (but not all).